A causal framework for distribution generalization: Introduction

 We believe that our results shed some light on the potential merits of using causal concepts in the context of generalization.
 The framework allows us to make first steps towards answering when it can be beneficial to use non-causal functions for prediction under interventions, and what might happen under misspecification of the intervention class.
 Our results also formalize in which sense methods that generalize in the linear case -- such as IV and anchor regression \citep{rothenhausler2018anchor} -- can be extended to nonlinear settings.
 Further, our framework implies impossibility statements for multi-task learning that relate to existing results \citep{David10}.

 Our code is available as an \texttt{R}-package at \url{https://runesen.github.io/NILE}; scripts generating all our figures and results can be found at the same url.
 Additional supporting material is given in the online appendix.
 Appendix~\ref{sec:causal_relations_X} shows how to represent several causal models in our framework.
-Appendix~\ref{sec:IVconditions} summarizes how existing results on identifiability in IV models can be exploited when considering Assumption~\ref{ass:identify_f}.
+Appendix~\ref{sec:IVconditions} summarizes existing results on identifiability in IV models.
 Appendix~\ref{sec:test_statistic} provides details on the test statistic that we use for NILE.
-Appendix~\ref{sec:additional_experiments} contains an additional experiment.
+Appendix~\ref{sec:additional_experiments} contains additional experiments.
 All proofs are provided in Appendix~\ref{app:proofs}.